 The latest addition to the Bolt ecosystem is the food delivery service Bolt Market.
 The service is to be launched in ten European cities in the coming months, including the Baltic States, Central Europe, Sweden, Portugal, Croatia and Romania.
 The company did not specify which vehicles Bolt intends to use in the financing round.

-In Germany, Bolt has recently expanded its business with electric pedal scooters.
-From 18 May, around 15,000 of the micromobility vehicles will be available for use in Berlin, Frankfurt, Hamburg, Munich, Cologne, Stuttgart, Potsdam, Nuremberg and Fürth, the manager responsible for Germany, Balthasar Scheder, told the newspaper FAZ.
+In Germany, Bolt has recently expanded its business with electric scooters.
+From 18 May, around 15,000 of the micromobility vehicles will be available for use in Berlin, Frankfurt, Hamburg, Munich, Cologne, Stuttgart, Potsdam, Nuremberg and Fürth, the manager responsible for Germany, Balthasar Scheder, told the German newspaper Frankfurter Allgemeine Zeitung.

 According to Scheder, the focus in the past two years has been primarily on Eastern Europe and lessons have been learned from the build-up there.
 “Now we are ready for the German market,” the Frankfurter Allgemeine quoted the manager as saying.
 “We have enough to offer to be successful in such a competitive market.”